 Who we are

-RB Trust Corporation Limited collects, uses and is responsible for processing certain personal information about you.
-When we do so we are regulated under the General Data Protection (GDPR) (EU 2016/679) which applies across the European Union (including in the United Kingdom) and we are responsible as ‘controller’ of that personal information for the purposes of those laws.
+We collect, use and are responsible for processing certain personal data about you.
+When we do so we are regulated under the retained EU law version of the General Data Protection Regulation ((EU) 2016/679) (UK GDPR) and the Data Protection Act 2018 (DPA 2018), and we are responsible as ‘controller’ of that personal information for the purposes of those laws.

 RB Trust Corporation Limited is owned and controlled by DMH Stallard LLP, a limited liability partnership registered in England (registered number OC338287).
 Its registered office is also Griffin House, 135 High Street, Crawley, West Sussex, RH10 1DQ and it is authorised and regulated by the Solicitors Regulation Authority.